 Fast Track Flu shots at Patient First

 Through our FAST Track Flu Program, you may walk into any center from 8 a.m. to 10 p.m. to receive your flu shot with little or no wait.
 This program is for those who do not wish to see a physician.
-Patient First will be offering two flu shots through our FAST Track Flu Program this year: a standard-dose flu shot as well as a high-dose for those aged 65 or older.
+This flu season, Patient First is offering two types of influenza vaccines: a seasonal flu shot as well as a high-dose for those aged 65 or older.

 Standard-Dose Flu Shots (Ages 3 and up)